 3. Use only trusted networks and computers to administer your server.

 4. Ensure all systems used to administer the server are free from malware, as malware gives attackers access information for your server’s admin interfaces as it is used, even if it’s sent encrypted over the network.

 5. Always keep an eye out for the latest fixes and releases for all active scripts.
-Monitor the developers whose scripts you are running.
-Add their websites to your RSS feed to immediately get bug fix patches and other tweaked releases.
+Monitor the developers whose scripts you are running to be aware of patches and other tweaked releases.

 “allow_url_include”: Almost no PHP applications require “allow_url_include” be enabled.
 Therefore it is recommended that “allow_url_include” always be disabled.
 Once “allow_url_include” is disabled, users can enable “allow_url_fopen” if needed.